 Once you remove your child’s HUMIRA Pen or prefilled syringe from the refrigerator, it must be used within 14 days.
 If not used within the 14 days, it must be discarded.

-No. Once your child’s HUMIRA Pen or prefilled syringe has reached room temperature, it must be used within 14 days.
+Once your child’s HUMIRA Pen or prefilled syringe has reached room temperature, it must be used within 14 days even if it is put back in the refrigerator.
 HUMIRA that has reached room temperature must be discarded if it is not used within the 14-day period.

 Do not use it and call your pharmacist immediately to let them know that your child’s HUMIRA Pen or prefilled syringe has been stored out of the refrigerator for more than 14 days.
 Your pharmacist will be able to advise you on how you may obtain a new HUMIRA Pen or prefilled syringe for your child.